illinoistech-itm/jhajek/itmt-430/team-project-sprints/sprint-01/Readme.md

 ### Presentation Requirements

-* The presentation will be done in person for section 01 and section 04 will have to pre-record
+* The presentation will be done in person for section 01 and 05.
+Section 04 will have to pre-record
   * Only the Project Manager does the presenting
   * Others need to help prepare it but only the PM will do the presenting
   * Presentation is **not** a slide show, but a verbal explaining and demonstration of the artifacts produced